ParadiseBotList/Server-Documentation/moderator_documents/verification.md

 # Verification

+Any Bots that are listed on the Paradise Bot List website must first pass our Verification Phase.
-Verifying Bots is relatively straight forward.
+Verifying Bots is relatively straight forward and can be done using the following steps:

 ---